 His ‘excess’ income is £184.92 (£1851.59 minus £1666.67 = £184.92).

 His Universal Credit will be reduced by £184.92 – his next payment will be £1,454.55.

-NOTE: When they add your benefits together they will not include: any Child Care Cost Element of the Universal Credit award, Council Tax Support, Statutory Sick Pay, Statutory Maternity Pay, Bereavement Support Payment, Discretionary Housing Payments and Housing Benefit paid on ‘specified accommodation’ (ie certain supported housing – ask your landlord or a Benefits Adviser if you’re not sure if this applies to you).
+NOTE: When they add your benefits together they will not include: any Child Care Cost Element of the Universal Credit award, Council Tax Support, Statutory Sick Pay, Statutory Maternity Pay, Bereavement Support Payment, Discretionary Housing Payments or Housing Benefit paid on ‘specified accommodation’ (ask your landlord or a Benefits Adviser if you’re not sure if this applies to you).

 Frequently Asked Questions